Bespoke Collection

-The Bespoke Collection is a wine producer and lifestyle brand based in Yountville, California in the United States.
+The Bespoke Collection is a wine producer and lifestyle brand based in Yountville, California, United States.
 The company comprises two wine labels: Blackbird Vineyards and Recuerdo Wines, and a wine, art and design gallery called Ma(i)sonry Napa Valley.
 Bespoke Collection also has an additional art gallery in St. Helena, California called I. Wolk Gallery.

 History

 Michael Polenske purchased the Blackbird Vineyard, in Oak Knoll District in California, in 2003 as a vacation retreat.
 The 10-acre property has a vineyard, a 100-year-old farm house, a ranch home and a pool.
 Polenske left his job in finance in 2006, to create a luxury brand focusing on wine, art and design, which would become the Bespoke Collection.
 Polenske's interest in wine was instilled in him when his father, a pilot in the military, was stationed at Travis Air Force Base in Fairfield, California.
 He moved from his San Francisco apartment to live full-time in Napa Valley.
 Polenske opened Ma(i)sonry Napa Valley, a wine, art, and design gallery, in 2008.
 In 2010, Polenske purchased the I. Wolk Gallery in St. Helena, California.
 Bespoke Collection also introduced a membership program, which offers members access to limited production wines from the Bespoke Collection labels and to exclusive events.
 They also have a benefit program, called Bespoke Benefits, which allows members to earn points based on purchases made of Bespoke Collection products, including art and design pieces.
 In March 2014, Bespoke Collection opened a new art and design gallery in Healdsburg, California.